c4cs/c4cs.github.io/_commands/tools/diff.md

 ~~~

 ##### Break it down
+* Diff can also be used to compare directory contents and the contents of matching files within those directories

-* The `-r` or `--recursive` flag explores any common subdirectories found in the directories given as arguments to `diff`.
+* The `-r` or `--recursive` flag explores any common subdirectories found in the directories given as arguments to diff.
 By default diff will compare files of the same name in the given directories, output common subdirectories, and output any other files that exist in only one directory.